 Using a Map and Compass

-A map and compass are among the most important tools for navigating on the trail.
 A map can help you understand the terrain and plan your route, while a compass can help you orient yourself and find your way.

 Learning how to read a map and use a compass before heading out on the trail is important.
 You can take a class or find online resources to help you learn these skills.